Affiliate links on Android Authority may earn us a commission. Learn more.

 What’s more impressive is that Google is opening up Photo Unblur and making it much more accessible.
 For starters, Photo Unblur will sharpen any image through Google Photos, including ones that weren’t shot with a Pixel phone.
 This means you can go through old pictures and improve them.

-The only caveat is that Photo Unblur is currently a feature only Pixel 7 users can take advantage of.
-It’s unclear whether the capability will come to other Pixel phones, but many are assuming it probably will.
+The only caveat is that Photo Unblur is a feature only Pixel 7 and newer Pixels can use.
+Whether the capability will come to other Pixel phones is unclear, but many assume it will.
 Some suggest it might even come to Google Photos users without a Pixel phone!
 Nothing’s official until it is, though.

 How does Face Unblur work on the Google Pixel?